rowtype-yoga/purescript-yoga-json/README.md

 It includes @justinwoo's codecs for en- and decoding generics inspired by [simple-json-generics](https://github.com/justinwoo/purescript-simple-json-generics)

+It is possible to customise the representation of enums, tagged sum types, and untagged sum types via options.

 ### BigInts
 It can *read* bigints (if you install `big-integer` as a JS dependency).